Bricktech2000/Notes/notes/random thinking.md

 ## everything is a subscription

-every (physical) purchase is a subscription, or recurring payment. as every physical object has a finite lifetime, its price can be thought of as the length of the subscription to said object. a smart phone that lasts 3 years and costs 2000$ has a subscription of 2000$ / 3y = 56$ / mo
+every (physical) purchase is a subscription, or recurring payment. as every physical object has a finite lifetime, its price can be thought of as the length of the subscription to said object. a smart phone that lasts 3 years and costs 2000\$ has a subscription of 2000\$ / 3y = 56\$ / mo

+\$ (unbreak syntax highlighting)

 ## different view on smart phones